Towards reconstructing quantum structured light on a quantum computer: Results

 where $\rho$ and $\sigma$ are the density matrices being compared.
 Fidelity ranges from $0$ (for orthogonal states) to $1$ (for identical states).
 In our analysis, this metric was used to benchmark the reconstructed density matrices against their respective references.
 For simulated input data, the reference matrices were those originally used to generate the measurement outcomes, whereas for experimental data, the reconstructions were compared against density matrices obtained via the standard maximum likelihood estimation (MLE) method.

 Our VQE solutions, which were initially optimised using simulators, reliably achieved fidelities, $\approx$ 0.995, 0.999, 0.987,0.967, all of which were above 95$\%$.
-Next, we implemented the scheme on IBM quantum processors, namely, $ibmq\_mumbai$ and $ibmq \_ nazca$ {(both now retired; we provide a .mat file containing raw data)}, with error-mitigation resilience level 1.
-The sampled bistrings and reconstructed density matrix from the ensemble of solutions are shown in Fig. \ref{fig:res2} having fidelities 0.996 and 0.995 in Fig.\ref{fig:res2} (a) and Fig.\ref{fig:res2} (b), respectively.
+Next, we implemented the scheme on IBM quantum processors, namely, $ibmq\_mumbai$ and $ibmq \_ nazca$ {(both are now retired; we provide a .mat file containing raw data and list the hardware calibration properties in the Appendix section)}, with error-mitigation resilience level 1.The sampled bistrings and reconstructed density matrix from the ensemble of solutions are shown in Fig. \ref{fig:res2} having fidelities 0.996 and 0.995 in Fig.\ref{fig:res2} (a) and Fig.\ref{fig:res2} (b), respectively.
 The fidelity was computed with respect to the state determined via the traditional MLE approach (shown as insets in the same figure).